kaboc/dart_errflow/README.md

 ### Initialisation and clean-up

-Instantiate [ErrFlow][errflow], with the default error value representing that there is no error.
+Instantiate [ErrFlow][errflow], with the default value representing that there is no error.
+The value is used as the initial value in the notifier of each [scope()][scope].

 When the [ErrFlow][errflow] object is no longer needed, call [dispose()][dispose] to ensure that the resources held in the object will not be used any more.